bartolomeu/bartolomeu/README.md

 ### Hi there 👋

-**bartolomeu/bartolomeu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 ## I'm a Developer, Enthusiast, Discoverer and Student!
 - 🔭 I’m currently open for working!
 - 🌱 I’m currently learning TypeScript and perfecting React/NodeJS
 - 💻 I’m looking to collaborate with other projects
-- 🥅 2021 Goals: Contribute more to Open Source projects and improve my portfolio
+- 🥅 2021 Goals: Learn more about TypeScript ans Testing
-- ⚡ Fun fact: I love to play games 🎮
+- ⚡ Fun fact: I love to play RPG

 ### Short description